-Exhibit notebook that includes the following:

-- Seventh and eighth-generation pedigree charts, ancestors #64 through #255.
+- Exhibit notebook that includes the following: - Book #1 - Seventh and eighth-generation pedigree charts, ancestors #64 through #255.
 If ancestry is unknown, please indicate as Unknown.
 Computer programs do not generally print chart numbers, so if you are using a computer program, make sure you have the correct number of ancestors. - Your family group sheet for generations seven and eight. - Sources of information filled in on family group sheets (see section "Recording the Information" in the Indiana 4-H Genealogy Resource Guide, 4-H 748).

+- Book #2 (Ancestors 64-255 information)

-- Additional Information worksheets - Diary of your work
+- Additional Information worksheets

+- Diary of your work

+- Book #3 (Ancestors 64-255 information)

-• Any documents or pictures pertaining to these generations; correctly labeled.
+- Any documents or pictures pertaining to these generations; correctly labeled.

+- Book #4

-• One new advanced level option (see below).
+- One new advanced level option (see below).
 Advanced division exhibitors must include ALL options submitted in prior years, with each option labeled with the year completed.